 Figure 4.2

-In September 2024, the percentage of people with a diagnosis of dementia who also received a prescription for antipsychotic medication in the preceding 6 week period varied across the 42 ICB in England between 6.6% (Humber and North Yorkshire) and 11.7% (Suffolk and North East Essex).
+In October 2024, the percentage of people with a diagnosis of dementia who also received a prescription for antipsychotic medication in the preceding 6 week period varied across the 42 ICB in England between 6.6% (Humber and North Yorkshire) and 11.6% (Suffolk and North East Essex and Norfolk and Waveney).

 Care plans